VlxtIykg/VlxtIykg/README.md

 <h2>Quote of the day</h2>
 <hr>

-<pre><code>> > We must understand that sadness is an ocean, and sometimes we drown, while other days we are forced to swim. <  <
+<pre><code>> > If you prick us do we not bleed?
+If you tickle us do we not laugh?
+If you poison us do we not die?
+And if you wrong us shall we not revenge? <  <
 ﹌﹌﹌﹌⎯⎯ ୨ ୧ ⎯⎯/﹌﹌﹌﹌
-By R.M.
-Drake
+By William Shakespeare
 ﹀﹀﹀﹀♡.﹀﹀.♡﹀﹀﹀﹀
 </code></pre>
 <hr>